SAMexpert logo

 Publicly traded companies could use the momentum to adopt CoPilot company-wide and increase capitalisation by riding the AI tools hype.
 We could imagine a case in which a cleverly marketed $30 million per year investment could raise the company's value by billions.

-Benefits of M365 Copilot
+Benefits of Microsoft 365 Copilot

 Microsoft demonstrated exciting use cases that improve work experience, remove creative blocks and speed up decision-making.